Sri Lanka Country Commercial Guide

 Last published date:

-To clear goods through customs, the importer should submit relevant shipping documents certified by a commercial bank and customs declaration forms to the Sri Lanka Department of Customs.
-In the case of an import made on an advanced payment (AP) basis, goods will be released on submission of satisfactory proof of payment such as bank confirmations.
-In the case of an import made on consignment-account basis, goods will be released by customs on the submission of clearance documents.
+To clear goods through customs, importers must submit certified shipping documents along with customs declaration forms to the Sri Lanka Department of Customs.
+For imports made on an advance payment (AP) basis, goods will be released upon submission of satisfactory proof of payment, such as bank confirmation.
+For imports on a consignment-account basis, goods will be released upon submission of clearance documents.

 ×